-Lawyer and human rights defender Eren Keskin, although not a journalist by profession, faces a total of 129 trials for briefly assuming the post of co-editor in chief of the shuttered Özgür Gündem daily in an act of solidarity with the pro-Kurdish newspaper.
+Lawyer and human rights defender Eren Keskin, although not a journalist by profession, faces a total of 129 trials for briefly assuming the post of co-editor-in-chief of the shuttered Özgür Gündem daily in an act of solidarity with the pro-Kurdish newspaper.

-Speaking during a press conference and solidarity event on 3 April at the Istanbul branch of the Human Rights Association (İHD), Keskin expressed her frustration with the rulings.
+Speaking during a press conference and solidarity event on 3 April 2018 at the Istanbul branch of the Human Rights Association (İHD), Keskin expressed her frustration with the rulings.
 “Giving someone such a lengthy prison sentence for merely appearing as the editor-in-chief of a newspaper is in breach of all [international human rights] conventions where Turkey is a signatory.
 The Turkish Republic is not a constitutional state, we already know that, but why do European Union members who have also signed these conventions remain silent?”

 Seventy-nine of the trials against Keskin have been concluded as of 3 April 2018.
-Keskin has been sentenced to a total of 12.5 years in prison and fined to a total amount of TL 456,000 (93,000 euros) in those cases.
+Keskin has been sentenced to a total of 12.5 years in prison and fined a total amount of TL 456,000 (93,000 euros) in those cases.
 Most of the cases are currently in appeal stage.
-The total amount of the fines upheld is TL 105,000 (21,400 euros).
+The total amount of the judicial fines upheld is TL 105,000 (21,400 euros).

 Keskin will have to spend a day in prison for every TL 20 she fails to pay.

-A travel ban issued against Keskin in the Özgür Gündem main trial was lifted by a decision of the Istanbul 23rd High Criminal Court on 10 October 2018, at the end of the tenth hearing in the long-running case.
+A travel ban issued against Keskin in the “Özgür Gündem main trial” was lifted by a decision of the Istanbul 23rd High Criminal Court on 10 October 2018, at the end of the 10th hearing in the long-running case.